jmt1423/jmt1423/README.md

-## Hi, I’m @jmt1423!
+## Hey guys, I’m @jmt1423!

-I am a full-stack web developer, and I also love building and learning about convolutional neural networks!
+I am a software engineer, with experience in full-stack web development and computer vision!

-I have worked as a research assistant and PhD student building Wavelet based CNN's for Lancaster University and the UK Centre for Ecology and Hydrology, but have changed focus to full-stack development.
+I have worked as a research assistant and PhD student building Wavelet based state-of-the-art Convolutional Neural Networks, and am now currently working as a software engineer focusing on web technologies.